goethite/gostint-client/README.md

 using the [gostint-helm](https://github.com/goethite/gostint-helm) chart in Kubernetes.

-Note: The examples below all use `VAULT_SKIP_VERIFY=1`, this is because they are pointint to a port-forward url on 127.0.0.1.
+Note: The examples below all use `VAULT_SKIP_VERIFY=1`, this is because they are pointing to a port-forward url on 127.0.0.1.
 In Production you would instead get the `vault-client-ca.crt` from k8s Secret `RELEASE-gostint-vault-default-vault-client-tls`, extract the base64 string to a certificate file and set VAULT_CACERT to point to it.